physicsparticle/5WU7oGiwiao-stay/README.md

 * my deftones tshirt came in the mail today so im going to go out and get some coffee for tomorrow morning ... deftones tshirt + jeans + chloe sandals lol thats the look, then dinner with my parents i dunno what my mom is making, prolly going to sleep early ... there is a didactics in the morning but i can skip it ... it looks interesting tho, ummm should have a chill friday just for programming ... thats the plan anyway
 * the staff appreciation raffle for today is again ... not a tshirt/sweatshirt lol ... i feel like i'll get something tho, will find out next week 😬
 * done with my comp bio projects for the week, got a "very nice job!" from the senior comp biologist, have to do a required m s k c c online training i think it takes an hr and i dont wanna T_T lol whyyyyy i feel like i can do it tomorrow morning when my mind is more fresh but i wanna exclusively work on nextflow all day tomorrow soooo ... guess i should do it today 🤷🏻‍♀️
+* my dad shared a link with me last week about a paid CPR class bc he wants me to know CPR bc i technically work at a hospital, but i didnt click on the link until in the car after isha and its all full now T_T he was saying people in pakistan dont know cpr and its a good opportunity, i should do that tho the next chance i get ... i know it a little bit prolly not enough to help someone

 plan for thursday: ~day off~, juneteenth noo its not a day off oh well, weekend plans
 * catch up on new yorker articles